BrokenShell/Fortuna/docs/development.md

   reliable: `uv run pytest -m "not statistical" -n auto`.
 - Statistical tests check declared distributions with explicit hypotheses, sample sizes, tolerances, and deterministic seeds: `uv run pytest -m statistical`.
-  They do not prove security and must not become vague “looks random” tests.
+  Security claims require a separate threat model, and each statistical test must state more than “looks random.”
-- Benchmarks measure performance only.
-They cannot prove correctness or distribution quality and ordinary CI never fails on timing differences.
+- Benchmarks measure performance.
+Correctness and distribution quality belong to their corresponding test suites, and ordinary CI ignores timing differences.

 Python 3.14 is the supported interpreter series.
 CI exercises it on Ubuntu, macOS, and Windows, and the wheel workflow covers every approved native target.